 The line became part of the St. Paul & Duluth Railroad in 1877, which became part of the Northern Pacific Railroad in 1900.

-A new grade, which crossed through Thomson and Current Jay Cooke State Park was built in 1888 to avoid nasty grades around the Fon Du Lac Area.
+A new grade, which crossed through Thomson and Current Jay Cooke State Park was built in 1888 to avoid unfavorable grades around the Fon Du Lac Area.

 Carlton, in Carlton County became a major interchange point for the NP, with its line towards Fargo, Superior, and its line towards Cloquet breaking off here.